San Diego–Tijuana: Border influence

 In a region where Mexican traditional culture and American contemporary culture clash, native artists benefit from the manifested diverse cultural influences.

 Tijuana's adjacent location to San Diego fuels its intrigue for artists and art curators.
 A growing number of artists and musicians have begun challenging the sometimes negative stereotype of Tijuana through exhibitions displaying the city as a place of contingency and creativity.
 San Diego–Tijuana has been considered "one of the hottest interfaces between first and third worlds."
 Artists attraction to San Diego–Tijuana's arts and culture scene was accredited by the Tucson Weekly to the environment created by one of the richest and most developed cities – San Diego – border proximity to a once third world type city – Tijuana.

 Cuisine

 Food in the region has been greatly attributed from its position on the US-Mexican border.
 The region has also been influenced by immigrants who migrated to the area.

-Notable foods rooted in the region are: